KaoutharBousbaa1/Kestra_NarutoAI/README.md

     ```sh
     TOKEN=Paste_here_the_token_of_your_discord_bot_from_the_previous_steps
     ```
-2. In `index.js`, replace `keyFilename` with your GCS service account key file path and the `projectID` variable with your GCS project ID.
+2. In `index.js`, replace `keyFilename` and `keyFile` with your GCS service account key file path and the `projectID` variable with your GCS project ID.
 Also, replace the `bucketName` variable with the actual bucket name you created in the Google Cloud Storage project:
     ```javascript
     const bucketName = 'your_bucket_name_here';
     ```
+3.

 ## Run the Project
 1. Install `Node.js`(which includes `npm`):